 Additionally, as cited in Ranolls, In Re Estate of Kimberly M. Underwood, Mp/ 2014-E0681-29 (Bucks County Court of Common Pleas, July 2015), the court found that a decedent and her surviving spouse had been married since 2001, until the time of the decedent’s death in 2013.

 Without a doubt, the most confusing legal opinion in this list is Swicegood v.
 Thompson, WL 192045 (S.C.
 Ct.
 App.
 2016), penned by Chief Judge James E. Lockamy.
 As the late Justice Scalia would say, “Pure Applesauce.”
 The court dances back and fro’ on the line of dignity, scholastic integrity, and mere train of thought.

-One moment you think they favor ruling one way; the next, you are sure they are opening in the alternative.
+One moment you think The Court is favoring ruling one way; the next, you are sure The Court is opining in the alternative.
 To spare you, the reader, any drain on your valuable time—The Court states that yes, Obergefell is retroactive but attempts to differentiate between all the other cases on our list due to issues on the timeline.
 In short, the litigants separated, claimed common law marriage, and the trial court rendered a judgment before Obergefell had been issued.